sreevathsagolla/ENSO-WindPerturb-Thermocline/README.md

 Run labels used throughout `./data` and the notebooks:

 * `ANWSUP` - ANomalous Westerlies (ANW) suppressed in the 2023 El Niño year
-* `ANWTRN-JRA` / `ANWTRN-HG3` - Anomalous westerlies from 2023 JRA55-do / HG3-1995 transplanted onto neutral-year (2013) winds
+* `ANWTRN-JRA`/`ANWTRN-HG3` - Anomalous westerlies from 2023 JRA55-do/HG3-1995 transplanted onto neutral-year (2013) winds
-* `WNDREP-HG3` / `WNDREP-HG3c` - 2013 winds globally replaced with HG3-1995 winds, without / with mean-state bias correction
+* `WNDREP-HG3`/`WNDREP-HG3c` - 2013 winds globally replaced with HG3-1995 winds, without/with mean-state bias correction
 * `CTRL_2013`, `CTRL_2023` - Unperturbed JRA55-do control equivalents
 * `BASELINE_NPD` (1996-2023), `BASELINE_HG3` (1976-2005) - Climatological baselines; `HG3-1995` is the single El Niño year drawn from the latter